Hyphaeic/HPL/README.md

 The objective is to lay licence traps in the open source ecosystem that will inevitably get scooped up into larger codebases of entities enabling digital surveillance & suppression.

-This licence lists explicit terms, including differentiating law enforcement and military usage against lawful combatants.
-If you enable surveillance or suppression of information, you are in violation of these terms.
+If you enable surveillance or suppression of information, you are in violation kg this licence.
+It lists explicit terms,including differentiating law enforcement and military usage against lawful combatants.
+Once caught, the licensor has grounds to sue.

-Next comes the discovery process.
+The discovery process is early and public.
 This licence lists internal moderation informstion and brings it into the public's eye through the courts.

 1. **Retroactive termination**: If they violate Section 4, the license is void *ab initio*—as if it was never granted.
 All prior use becomes copyright infringement.